bigcommerce/dev-docs/docs/api-docs/analytics/web-analytics.md

 To get a Google Analytic, send a request to the [Get a web analytic](/api-reference/store-management/settings/analytics/get-web-analytic) endpoint and specify the `id` of Google Analytics in the path.

-When a merchant uses a tracking code, your response will have a version of `1` and the `tracking_code` field.
+When a merchant uses a tracking code, your response will have a version of `1` in the `tracking_code` field.
 If a merchant has not entered a tracking code, `tracking_code` will return as an empty string.

 <!--
 type: tab